Traveling & Breastfeeding

 As a breastfeeding parent, holidays may bring travel, which means feeding your baby and pumping away from home, sometimes for extended periods of hours or days.
 If you are worried about this process, then the best thing to do is prepare!

-Consider what items you might need to bring and what resources you may ask from the host (Is there a private room you can use if needed, will you be able to store milk in their refrigerator, etc).
+Consider what items you might need to bring and what resources you may ask from the host (is there a private room you can use if needed, will you be able to store milk in their refrigerator, etc).
 If you have a partner, it can be helpful to have a discussion about your plan and needs during the time away so they can help support you.
 If you need to pump, it is helpful to set alarms to remind yourself since it can be easy to lose track of time.
 The same goes for at-the-breast/chest feeding, especially in the first couple of months postpartum when your supply is still regulating.
 Even with on-demand feeding, it can be easy to lose track of time if the baby is being held and cared for by other family members.

 Other considerations...